Skip to content

 Berkshire Gateway and Pittsfield–Lenox

-Use the first Massachusetts subregion if you want the state-line handoff to become a real Berkshire planning layer.
+Use the first Massachusetts subregion if you want the state-line connector to become a real Berkshire planning layer.

 Berkshire Gateway Route 20 Weekend

-Use the first Massachusetts weekend if you want the clearest first Berkshire trip shape after the New York handoff and the eastward Massachusetts continuation.
+Use the first Massachusetts weekend if you want the clearest first Berkshire trip shape after the New York connector and the eastward Massachusetts stretch.

 Route Overview

-Step back to the full corridor if you want to compare the eastern handoff with the live western and central proof sets.
+Step back to the full corridor if you want to compare the eastern connector with the live western and central proof sets.